ibrahimafzal/ibrahimafzal/README.md

 - 👋 Hi, I’m "Ibrahim Afzal"
-- 👀 I’m interested in to develop websites with React.js, Redux, Firebase, mongodb, tailwind and bootstrap
+- 👀 I’m interested in to develop websites with React.js, Redux, Firebase, mongodb, tailwind and bootstrap.
-- 📫 How to reach me ...